simplehima/AlexisJonsson.github.io/README.md

 ## How to install AlexisJonsson BetterDiscord theme

 1. Install BetterDiscord.
 You can download it from the BetterDiscord website.
 2. Download the theme file.
-You can find themes on the BetterDiscord website or [here](https://github.com/AlexisJonsson/AlexisJonsson.github.io/blob/master/BetterDiscordAddons/Themes/modern-discord.theme.css).
+You can find themes on the BetterDiscord website or [here](https://github.com/AlexisJonsson/AlexisJonsson.github.io/blob/master/BetterDiscordAddons/Themes/modern-discord.theme.css) or [releases](https://github.com/simplehima/AlexisJonsson.github.io/releases/tag/Discord-Theme)
 3. Extract the theme file.
 Extract it to a folder.
 4. Move the theme folder to the BetterDiscord themes folder.
 The BetterDiscord themes folder is located at: